2017 Solar Eclipse To Be Streamed From 100,000 Feet: How And Where To Watch It Live

 “NASA’s been one of my favorite brands ever,” he said.

-Universities and scientific organizations around the US volunteered to cooperate with NASA in releasing the high-altitude balloons in preparation for the livestream.
+Universities and scientific organizations around the U.S. volunteered to cooperate with NASA in releasing the high-altitude balloons in preparation for the livestream.

-Angela Des Jardins, director of Monstana Space Grant Consortium and Eclipse Ballooning Project director, issued a statement detailing the work done in building the equipment that are to be used in the streaming event.
+Angela Des Jardins, director of Montana Space Grant Consortium and Eclipse Ballooning Project director, issued a statement detailing the work done in building the equipment that is to be used in the streaming event.

 “We have spent the last three years researching and building the camera payloads and ground stations in preparation for eclipse day.
 The live-video distribution was the last technical hurdle we needed to overcome, and the partnership with Stream allows us to focus on the payload technology while they handle the video.”

-The 2017 solar eclipse livestreaming event is unprecedented on account of its accessibility to a large amount of people.
+The 2017 solar eclipse livestreaming event is unprecedented on account of its accessibility to many people.
 Reports confirm that about 50 million people live within a few hours drive of the eclipse’s path of totality.
 Using solar eclipse glasses and pinhole cameras, observers will be able to see the Sun’s outer atmosphere during the event.
 Those who are located outside the path can still see a partial solar eclipse where the moon covers part of the sun.

 NASA’s Lisa Guhathakurta, described last year at a meeting of the American Geophysical Union what it’s like to see a solar eclipse while within the premises of its path of totality.